 The bill establishes a new "school generational account" within the permanent land fund, aimed at creating a sustainable source of funding for schools through long-term investments.
-The account is designed to be inviolate, ensuring that the funds remain intact as perpetual school funds.
-It mandates that the investment strategy for this account aligns with specific risk profiles, primarily focusing on a mix of private equity and private credit investments.
-Earnings from this account will be deposited into a newly created "school generational income account," which can only be appropriated for educational purposes after a minimum period of 22 years.
+The account is designed to be inviolate, meaning the principal amount will remain untouched, while the earnings generated from investments will be directed to a newly created "school generational income account."
+These earnings can only be appropriated for educational purposes after a minimum period of 22 years, ensuring that the funds are preserved for future generations.
+The investment strategy for the school generational account will focus on achieving a high risk-adjusted return, with specific guidelines on the risk profile of investments.

 Statutes affected: Introduced: 9-4-203, 9-4-305, 9-4-310, 9-4-716